 Often online retailers see abandoned shopping carts and know that shoppers need a little push to complete the transaction.
 For example, in late October I placed a coat in my Urban Outfitters checkout cart, but chose not to purchase it quite yet.

-A huge money saving strategy taking hold is through social media outlets.
-By “liking” a brand or retailer on Facebook, or following them on Twitter, consumers are rewarded for their loyalty with exclusive offers like fans-only coupon codes and even specialty items available only to followers.
+A huge money-saving strategy taking hold is through social media outlets.
+By “liking” a brand or retailer on Facebook, or following it on Twitter, consumers are rewarded for their loyalty with exclusive offers like fans-only coupon codes and even specialty items available only to followers.
 Additionally, fans can sign up for exclusive giveaways and prizes, too.

 Whether you consider these tips to save money online as unethical or simply creative, there are immense savings available for those who bide their time and do their research.